 The candytuft’s lollipop-shaped flowers make wonderful moon garden flowers.
 Their light-colored petals reflect the moon’s light, and given that they’re usually planted around the edges of a flower bed, they add a lovely soft glow to your flower gardens at night.

-In the language of flowers, candytufts carry the symbolic meaning of vitality and a zest for life which are thought to originate plant’s Iberian roots.
+In the language of flowers (floriography), candytufts carry the symbolic meaning of vitality and a zest for life, which are thought to originate from the plant’s Iberian roots.
 Some plant enthusiasts associate the flower with beauty, joy, and sweetness.
 Conversely, the candytuft (iberis) can signify indifference.

 Because of their whimsical appearance, the candytuft flowers have inspired many artists and writers.
 One notable example is Cicely Mary Barker’s short story “Candytuft Fairy,” whose favorite sitting spots are on candytuft flowers.

 Many gardeners start their candytuft as potted plants before transplanting them outside.
 In light of that, it’s best to give the candytuft as a potted plant, early on in the plant’s life, along with care instructions for best results.

 That said, they also make lovely flowers for bouquets in suitable arrangements.
 Perfect for housewarmings, thank-you gestures, and more.